The state of Wyoming participated in additional reporting about state and local natural resource governance, revenues, and disbursements.

 In Wyoming, analysis of those costs has centered on Campbell County (coal production) and Sublette County (oil & gas production):

-- The USEITI case study on Campbell County provides a holistic look at the impact of extractive industries in the northeastern part of the state.
+- The Campbell County case study provides a holistic look at the impact of extractive industries in the northeastern part of the state.

 - Most information about socioeconomic impacts in Sublette County and its municipalities comes from the 2009 Sublette County Socioeconomic Impact Study (PDF).
 This report, which was commissioned by Sublette County Commissioners, focuses on whether revenues returned to and retained by Sublette County are sufficient, rather than whether enough state or local taxes are paid by the companies participating in extraction.